grashooper/AdBlockHosts/Solutions.md

   * Some apps have bundled the advertisements, use direct IP, or go through their own proxy.
 Thus you will never get rid of these ads by using AdAway.

 ***
-_Thanks to Mike B. @XDA for these great issues and responses_
+_Thanks to Mike B. @XDA for these great responses to issues_